pototoi/app-dev/README.md

 6. Denver
 7. Helsinki

----

 ## Why I Like It
 - The story is full of twists and surprises
 - The characters are unique and interesting
 - It shows teamwork, loyalty, and rebellion
-- The song *Bella Ciao* is very catchy
+- The song Bella Ciao is very catchy

----

 ### Favorite Quote
 > "The most beautiful part of freedom is that it belongs to everyone." – The Professor